sciai-lab/lab-webpage/README.md

 ## How to create a member page

 1) Put a picture of you (or something else if you prefer) into `images/team/<firstname>-<lastname>.jpg`.
-Color-Picture.
-You could use Fred's picture as template, 1:1 ratio, roughly 1500px, https://sciai-lab.org/images/team/fred-hamprecht.jpg.
+Color picture.
+You could use Fred's picture as a template, 1:1 ratio, roughly 1500px, https://sciai-lab.org/images/team/fred-hamprecht.jpg.

 2) Add your basic info to `_data/members-list.yaml`:
 ```